Skip to main content

 import { t } from "easy-email-pro-core";

-import { useSelectedNode, ActiveTabKeys } from "easy-email-pro-editor";
+import { useSelectedNode } from "easy-email-pro-editor";

 import React from "react";